Ai Accountant

 Turn insights into action:

-Collections, each morning the team sees a prioritized list by aging, amount, and importance, they log promised dates, and the dashboard tracks effectiveness by team member and segment.
+Collections: each morning the team sees a prioritized list by aging, amount, and importance.
+They log promised dates.
+The dashboard tracks effectiveness by team member and segment.

-Cash planning, build weekly cash ladders using CCC, DSO, DPO trends, know cash needs for next week, month, quarter, avoid expensive last minute borrowing.
+Cash planning: build weekly cash ladders using CCC, DSO, and DPO trends.
+Know cash needs for next week, month, and quarter.
+Avoid expensive last minute borrowing.

 India-Specific Nuances

-GST and ITC, reconcile GSTR 2B monthly, mismatches with supplier GSTR 1 can lock lakhs, your dashboard should flag these instantly.
+GST and ITC: reconcile GSTR 2B monthly.
+Mismatches with supplier GSTR 1 can lock lakhs.
+Your dashboard should flag these instantly.
+The GST portal now surfaces supplier filing status more granularly, making real time reconciliation more feasible.

-MSME obligations, the 45 day payment rule is not optional, track MSME invoices separately, alert at day 40.
+MSME obligations: the 45 day payment rule is not optional.
+Track MSME vendor invoices separately.
+Alert at day 40.
+Non-compliance can attract compound interest at three times the RBI bank rate.

-Seasonality, adjust thresholds during Diwali, Dussehra, and regional festivals, agriculture cycles differ between monsoon and harvest, set baselines that adapt.
+Seasonality: adjust thresholds during Diwali, Dussehra, and regional festivals.
+Agriculture cycles differ between monsoon and harvest.
+Set baselines that adapt to your specific business rhythm.

 Implementation Roadmap